Terms & Conditions

 Ethos / British Values

-LDN Holidays is part of the Titus Trust, a charity which oversees activity holidays for young people from Independent Schools.
-These holidays have been running for over 85 years, and the Trust has overseen them since 2000.
-These holidays give the young people the opportunity to explore the Christian Faith.
+The Titus Trust has been running activity holidays for children from independent schools since 2000, to give them the opportunity to explore the Christian Faith.
 The Titus Trust accepts the historic truths of the Christian faith and seeks to follow Biblical principles in all that it does.
 The Christian focus of the Titus Trust is a key part of what makes the holidays so friendly and inclusive, where each individual is valued and cared for.
-The Titus Trust does all it can to uphold British Values of democracy, the rule of law, individual liberty, and mutual respect for and tolerance of those with different faiths and beliefs.
+The Titus Trust does all it can to uphold British Values of democracy, the rule of law, individual liberty, and mutual respect for and tolerance of those with different faiths and beliefs..

 We understand that mobile phones are helpful for arranging safe travel and contact with parents.
 However we do not generally encourage children to use mobile phones on the holidays as experience has taught us that this can cause homesickness and inconvenience to the smooth running of the programme.
 Our leaders do have permission to ban their use and where they are permitted we expect them to be switched off and stored securely.